keimlink/sentry-cli-orb/README.md

     ```console
     circleci orb info picturepipe/sentry-cli
     ```
-3. Decide which version you want to release.
-You have to set the last argument in the next step accordingly!
+3. Decide which version to release.
+Set the last argument in the next step accordingly!
 4. Promote the development version of the orb to a semantic release:
     ```console
     circleci orb publish promote picturepipe/sentry-cli@dev:"$(git rev-parse HEAD | cut -c 1-7)" [major|minor|patch]